Visits to Hawaii

 more expensive than the mainland).
 However, as a single guy, I covet my

-independence.
-I have always rented a car on the islands (I am
+mobility-enabled independence.
+I have always rented a car on the

-particularly fond of convertibles, although their Hawaiian Island rates
+islands (I am particularly fond of convertibles, although their

-the Big Island, if you are staying for only 3 or 4 days, you could
+the Big Island, if you are staying for only 3 or 4 days and plan to

-easily (and probably more economically) take an airport shuttle to the
+probably more economically) take an airport shuttle to most resort

 to stay: Choosing a Resort